Cray-HPE/docs-csm/upgrade/1.2/plan_and_coordinate_network_upgrade.md

    and allows for better easing into BICAN in CSM 1.2.
 For more details about this transition plan, see [Minimize UAN Downtime](../../operations/network/management_network/bican_enable.md#minimize-uan-downtime).

+## Manually removing UAN switch ports from the CMN VLAN7 (Placeholder)

+After the upgrade to UAN 2.4, the UAN switch ports should be removed from CMN VLAN7 to prevent user traffic from being able to reach endpoints on the CMD.
+In the CSM 1.2 and UAN 2.4 upgrade, this removal is not done automatically.
+A future release or hotfix to CSM will introduce this automation.

+The switch configurations can be updated manually to remove VLAN7 from the UAN port configurations.
+A procedure to manually perform this process is in the process of being tested and will be linked here when finished.

+Watch this page for updates and be sure to pull the latest CSM 1.2 documentation to ensure you're using the latest procedures.

 ## UAI migration

 Access to UAIs will be disrupted until CSM 1.2 upgrade completes.
 After the upgrade is completed, UAIs need to be restarted.